khmarbaise/octopress/source/_posts/2015/03/2015-03-17-apache-maven-3-dot-3-1-features.md

    which contains the extension and put it manually into the `${MAVEN_HOME}/lib/ext` folder.
    This means you had to change the Maven installation.
-The consequence was that everyone who likes to use this needed to change it's installation and makes the on-boarding for a developer much more invoncenient.
+The consequence was that everyone who likes to use this needed to change it's installation and makes the on-boarding for a developer much more inconvenient.
 The other option was to give the path to the jar on command line via `mvn -Dmaven.ext.class.path=extension.jar`.
 This has the drawback giving those options to your Maven build every time you are calling Maven.
 Not very convenient as well.